U.S. flag

 Prognosis

-CVI is not a benign disorder and carries enormous morbidity.
+Venous insufficiency is not a benign disorder and carries various morbidities.
 Without correction, the condition is progressive.
 Venous ulcers are common and very difficult to treat.
 Chronic venous ulcers are painful and debilitating.
 Even with treatment, recurrences are common if venous hypertension persists.
 Nearly 60% develop phlebitis, which often progresses to deep vein thrombosis in more than 50% of patients.
 The venous insufficiency can also lead to severe hemorrhage.
 Surgery for CVI remains unsatisfactory despite the availability of numerous procedures.
-The cost of care to the patient is enormous.
+The financial cost of care to the patient can also be significant.[3]

 Complications